Hillsboro, Oregon Therapists

 Find a therapist in Hillsboro, Oregon that meets your needs.
-Browse our comprehensive list of affordable and licensed therapists in Hillsboro, to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief and more.
+Browse our comprehensive list of affordable and licensed therapists in Hillsboro, to find a professional specializing in counseling people with stress, anxiety, depression, relationship issues, grief, and more.

 An Overview of Mental Health in Hillsboro, Oregon

 The 105,171 citizens of Hillsboro, Oregon, have much to be proud of when it comes to their city’s history and culture.
-Not only is Hillsboro the seat of Washington County and one of the largest cities in the state, it is also a hotbed of technology that includes a few corporate giants like Intel and Xerox.
+Not only is Hillsboro the seat of Washington County and one of the largest cities in the state, but it is also a hotbed of technology that includes a few corporate giants like Intel and Xerox.
 The mild climate, with its warm summers and mild, rainy winters makes this city a hub of outdoor locales that include everything from large parks and recreational areas to lush wineries.

 - Unemployment: Washington County’s unemployment is slightly below the national average of 6.6 percent.
 However, the majority of those unemployed belong to Native American or Hispanic families, increasing the risk for mental health issues among these households.

 - Divorce: Washington County has the second-highest divorce rate in the state.
-Separating from one’s spouse can be a stressful event that can lead to depression, alcohol abuse and other mental health problems.
+Separating from one’s spouse can be a stressful event that can lead to depression, alcohol abuse, and other mental health problems.

 - Geographic Factors: Oregon has one of the highest suicide rates in the country, with most victims using firearms to end their lives.
-Those who live in rural areas and have limited access to mental health services, which has led to many suicides.
+Those who live in rural areas have limited access to mental health services, which has led to many suicides.

 - A Skewed Racial Demographic: The number of Caucasians living in Hillsboro is significantly larger than African-American and Pacific Islanders.
 Native Americans number fewer than one thousand in the city, which can lead to feelings of isolation and depression in the community.